ericlyon/pd-fftease/README.txt

 the reported CPU load may fluctuate.
 This is because a large FFT is being performed only once for several vectors worth of samples.
 The default FFT size is 1024, and the default overlap factor is 8.
 The maximum FFT size is 1073741824.
-Let me know if you find a computer powerful enough to compute the maximum FFT size in real-time.

 For Coders

-Full source code is included, so that intrepid coders may extend FFTease, or even code up a 64-bit version.
-(Note that current 64-bit versions of Pd compute all DSP with 32-bit resolution, thus a 64-bit port does not yet seem advisable.)
+Full source code is included, so that intrepid coders can extend FFTease.
 The FFTease code is distributed under the MIT license to facilitate deployment to any combination of free, open-source, commercial, or closed-source projects.

-Have fun!
+Acknowledgements

+This update of FFTease was motivated and supported by essential contributions in coding, advice, and bug reports from @porres, @umlaeute, and @Lucarda.
+It would not have been possible without their sustained contributions to the project.

+Happy sonic exploration!

 Eric Lyon
 ericlyon@vt.edu
 Blacksburg, Virginia
-July, 2014
+January, 2021